mf1024/mf1024.github.ioo/_posts/2019-06-09-how-to-scrape-the-imagenet.markdown

 The peak is at around 1200 images per class with more than 1000 such classes.
 Enough to create many variations of 100 class datasets of at least 1000 images per class.

-# The scraping and the first observations
+# The downloading and the first observations

-So I wrote a program and started scraping.
+So I wrote a program and started downloading.

 **During the process I observed 5 things:**
 1. Many of the sites are down.
 Many of the images cannot be found.
 (The URLs are from 2011)